DataCueCo/datacue-help/docs/install/advanced.md

 OK so you've looked at our banner layout designs, and you've got something fancier in mind.
 Fret not, we can take care of it.

-DataCue supports two banner sizes, lets call them main and sub.
+DataCue supports two types of dynamic banners, we call them main and sub.
 You can pick any size you want but they need to be consistent.
+You can also add as many 'static' banners as you like, which are not controlled by DataCue.

 For instance, lets say you want a layout like this:

 ![Custom Layout](./images/custom-layout.png)